maksym-koltunov/energy-communities-Italy/README.md

 REC deployment can increase equilibrium quantities during daylight in most of the time, while decreasing equilibrium quantities mostly during the cold months, as electrified heating drives greater self-consumption and offsets lower grid injections.
 Both positive and negative effects on equilibrium quantities suggest that REC deployment also has a potential to reduce wholesale electricity prices.
-Moreover, by reducing grid exchanges through higher self-consumption, REC proliferation can alleviate pressure on the distribution system.
+Moreover, by reducing grid exchanges through higher self-consumption, REC proliferation can alleviate pressure on the transmission system.

 Keywords: Energy Communities; Energy Policy; Energy Transition; Italian Electricity Market; Photovoltaic; Renewable Sources